Cloud key management

 • Host meetings

-• Users can have any type of Google Workspace or Cloud Identity license to:
+• Users can have any Google Workspace or Cloud Identity license to:

 • To view, edit, or download an existing file encrypted with CSE